nlmixrdevelopment/RxODE/cran-comments.md

  - Completed

+##  Please do not modify the .GlobalEnv.

-* Please do not modify the .GlobalEnv.
+Please do not modify the .GlobalEnv.
 This is not allowed by the CRAN policies.

 - The global environment is not modified by the RxODE functions, though there is one test that modifies the global environment by